 In August 2018, the FASB issued ASU 2018-15 related to implementation costs incurred in a cloud computing arrangement that is a service contract.
-The standard aligns the requirement for a customer to capitalize implementation costs incurred in a hosting arrangement that is a service contract with the requirement to capitalize implementation costs incurred to develop or obtain internal-use software.
+The standard aligns the requirement for a customer to capitalize implementation costs incurred to develop or obtain internal-use software.
 The standard will take effect for public entities for fiscal years beginning after December 15, 2019, including interim periods within those fiscal years.
 For all other entities, the standard will take effect for fiscal years beginning after December 15, 2020, and for interim periods within fiscal years beginning after December 15, 2021.
 Early adoption is permitted for all entities.
 As an "emerging growth company", the effective date for the standard is the date it becomes applicable to private companies.
-We are currently evaluating the impact this ASU will have on our consolidated financial statements.
+We are beginning implementation efforts for certain cloud computing arrangements and expect that these efforts will increase during the fourth quarter of the current year and throughout 2021.
+We are considering the adoption of this standard in connection with these implementation efforts and are currently evaluating the impact this ASU will have on our consolidated financial statements including potential capitalization of certain implementation costs and recognition of those costs during the periods of service.